The Bureaucratic Maze

 Before the landmark Supreme Court case of Brown v.
 Board of Education in 1954, school districts frequently did not allow children with disabilities to enroll.
 Today, legislation such as the Education for All Handicapped Children Act of 1975, amended in 2004 to become the Individuals with Disabilities Education Act, protects the right of children with disabilities to a free and appropriate education in public schools.

 The “spirit” of laws applying to these children is each child should be educated as an individual.
-This is a good thing for children with autism and Asperger Syndrome in particular.
+This is a good thing for children with Asperger Syndrome in particular.
 They need individual treatment because they can range from highly gifted students who excel in academics to children with a variety of learning disabilities and comorbidities like Oppositional Defiant Disorder.
 The majority usually fall between the two extremes.

 From birth to age three, federal laws require children with disabilities receive early intervention services.
 These may be speech and language therapy, nutritional counseling, vision and medical services, parental counseling and so forth.
 Usually a teacher comes to the child’s home and works with her one-on-one, although some children receive services in public school classrooms or clinical settings.
 Children with Asperger Syndrome often do not receive a diagnosis until after they enter school so they tend to miss Early Intervention programs.